Major Architectural Expansions

 When builders were putting up bungalows, Dutch Colonials, English Tudors, Georgian Colonials and raised ranches in Gladstone Park in the early- to mid-1900s, there was no such thing as “the starter house.”
 The original homes, with their formal living and dining rooms, ample working kitchens and at least two good-sized bedrooms and a bath were considered spacious.

 How times have changed.
 We no longer pile two, three, even four children in one bedroom.
-We can’t fathom how a whole family can share one bath.
+We can’t fathom how a whole family can share one bathroom.
 We need more room for chopping vegetables, making coffee, microwaving.
 We want space for recreation, office work, and hobbies.
 And thus arises the itch to expand the home for more modern sensibilities.

 Homeowners in Chicago started scratching out more space when they brought their iceboxes into their kitchens from their back porches and turned what had been an attached shed into a screened porch.
-This later became a three-season sunporch or a year-around den/family room on piling supports.
-They carved out extra bedrooms from their sloped-roof attics.
+This later became a three-season sunporch or, if insulated better, a year-around den/family room on piling supports.
+They carved out extra bedrooms in their sloped-roof attics.
 They finished their basements for TV rooms, playrooms, and laundries.
+When that wasn’t enough space, they would enclose their front porches, adding perhaps six feet of indoor living space the whole length of the house front.
 They could do all that without altering the exterior walls of the home.

-When that wasn’t enough, they called the big boys in.
-For modest expansions, builders opened one or the other side of the roof, increasing headroom for more usable floor space by adding dormers with more ceiling height.
-This could easily double the number of bedrooms in the house as well as add a second bath.
-Often they would enclose their open front porches, adding six or eight feet of indoor living space the whole length of the house front.
+When that wasn’t enough, homeowners called the big boys in.
+For modest expansions, builders opened one or the other (or both) sides of the roof to erect dormers for more ceiling height.
+By increasing headroom, this small renovation provided additional usable floor space that could easily double the number of bedrooms in the house as well as provide an area for a second bath.

 For more on how Gladstone Park’s standout stock of homes were built and serve to enhance residential life in the neighborhood, see Development and Vintage Home Living.